-At the January meeting, the board shall choose a nominating committee comprised of three members of the current Board of Directors and at least three additional members in good standing, such that each active club facility (see Article III, Section 1) is represented.
+At the January meeting, the board shall choose a nominating committee chair who will select a committee comprised of three members of the current Board of Directors and at least three additional members in good standing, such that each active club facility (see Article III, Section 1) is represented.

 Section 9-B: Duties

-The Nominating Committee shall meet during the first two weeks of February to elect the Committee Chair and to nominate candidates for the expiring Board positions, taking into consideration nominations proposed in writing by the general membership.
-The Committee Chair shall be a member of the Committee not up for election to the Board.
+The Nominating Committee shall meet during the first two weeks of February to begin the process of nominating candidates for the expiring Board positions, taking into consideration nominations proposed in writing by the general membership.
+No committee members, including the Chair, may be placed on the ballot.
 The Committee shall present a slate of candidates that will assure that the makeup of the full Board will comply with Article III, Section 1.
 The Committee shall post the slate of nominees by March 15th at each active club facility.
 It shall mail or email ballot forms to eligible voting members no later than April 1st.
 The ballet forms must be returned and postmarked or emailed to the Chair of the Committee no later than April 30.
 The Committee shall reconvene no later than the first week of May to open and count votes.
-The Chair will present results to the Board no later than the May Board meeting and will ensure that the ballots are kept in storage until the annual meeting of the following year.
+The Chair will present results to the Board no later than the May Board meeting and will ensure that the ballots are physically and/or electronically stored until the annual meeting of the following year.

 Section 9-C: General Membership Nominating Procedure

 Nominations to be considered by the Nominating Committee may be submitted by the general membership in writing on forms provided by the AFSC.
 Such forms must be signed and dated by the nominator and emailed to the Nominations Committee chair by March 1.
 Nominations submitted by the general membership do not guarantee inclusion on the ballot.

 Section 10-A: Officers